-I'm only 15 and my eyes are uneven. when i take a picture my right eye is farther up then my left one. will my eyes even out or will they stay like this?
+I'm only 15 and my eyes are uneven. when i take a picture my right eye is farther up then my left one.
+What can I do? (photo)

 Orbit [eye socket] asymmetry